 - Do we need to get every project that we can get our hands on?

-Many people skip this process and move directly to planning.
+Many professionals skip this process and move directly to planning.

-Initiation is very important part of the project and a bad start could lead to disaster.
+Initiation is very important part of the project and a bad start is asking for trouble and lead to disaster often.

 let’s have a look at some of the project management best practices that need to be taken into account as soon the project is initiated.